Saenklai SitKruOd: Biography

-Childhood
+Early life

 Sachart Krailart was born on July 7, 1973 in Bua Yai, Nakhon Ratchasima province.
 He was the 4th child of his family with 6 siblings.
 His personal nickname was Moo.
 He was inspired to take up Muay Thai at the age of 11 after watching his older half-brother Kangwannoi Or.Sribualoi fight out of the Sit Kru Od gym located in their hometown of Bua Yai.
 Under the tutelage of Poompichai "Kru Od" Rattanavisid, he had his first fight after three months of training under the ring name of Klaisen Netsongkram.
 Fighting between 66 and 77 lbs (30–35 kg), he rapidly became a recognized talent in Isan, the northeastern region of Thailand where he faced future champions such as Robert Kaennorasing and Samson Isaan.
 He then ran out of opponents in Isan.

 In 1988, around 4 years into his Muay Thai career, he started fighting in the metropolitan Bangkok area.
 At first, he fought in Samrong Stadium (Note: Despite its name, the Samrong Stadium was located in Samut Prakan province hence it was in the Bangkok Metropolitan Region.) until he reached the 100 lbs (45.36 kg) weight division.
 He then began fighting primarily in Lumpinee Stadium under the Petchyindee promotion.
 After he made his successful Lumpinee debut against Rattanachai Sitrattanachai, his later performances were inconsistent.
 He then adopted the ring name of Saenklai Sit Kru Od (translates to "Saenklai, student of trainer Od") and quickly rose to the top of the competitive landscape, becoming a popular fighter in the Lumpinee Stadium.
 The stadium's officials incorrectly printed his ring name as "Saenkrai" (แสนไกร) for a year.